-This “death” that Paul mentions is a death to my old life, where I choose to stop living according to my sinful human nature and tendencies.
-I can then begin to walk in “newness of life” by obeying God’s commandments.
+This “death” that Paul mentions is a death to your old life, where you choose to stop living according to your sinful human nature and tendencies.
+You can then begin to walk in “newness of life” by obeying God’s commandments.

-We can live the rest of our life for the will of God, as Jesus did: “Therefore, when He came into the world, He said: ‘Sacrifice and offering you did not desire, but a body You have prepared for Me … then I said, “Behold, I have come—In the volume of the book it is written of Me—To do Your will, O God.”’”
+You can live the rest of your life for the will of God, as Jesus did: “Therefore, when He came into the world, He said: ‘Sacrifice and offering you did not desire, but a body You have prepared for Me … then I said, “Behold, I have come—In the volume of the book it is written of Me—To do Your will, O God.”’”
 Hebrews 10:5-7.

-With such a purpose of heart, God will open His Word to us so that we can run on the way of His commandments.
-This new life will result in us reaping the blessings of God rather than the consequences of sin.
+With such a purpose of heart, God will open His Word to you so that you can run on the way of His commandments.
+This new life will result in you reaping the blessings of God rather than the consequences of sin.

 Scripture taken from the New King James Version®, unless otherwise specified.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.